proxmox/proxmox-offline-mirror/docs/introduction.rst

 are used for space-efficient storing of repository contents ("snapshots").

 Adding a file consists of first adding the checksum file(s), then linking them under one or more paths. a garbage collect operation will iterate over all files in the base directory and remove those which are not (or no longer) a hardlink to any checksum files, and remove any checksum files which have no hardlinks outside of the pool checksum file directories.

 A default config path of ``/etc/proxmox-offline-mirror.cfg`` is used, but is overridable on a per command basis (for example, to allow operation as non-root user).

 Offline Subscription Keys
 =========================

-When using ``proxmox-offline-mirror`` with a corresponding Proxmox Offline Mirror subscription key, it is possible to update subscription information for air-gapped systems or those without access to the public internet.
+When using ``proxmox-offline-mirror`` with a corresponding Proxmox Offline Mirror subscription key, it is possible to update subscription information for air-gapped systems, or those without access to the public internet.

-First, add the mirror key using ``proxmox-offline-mirror key add-mirror-key``.
+First, add the `pom-<keyid>` mirror key using ``proxmox-offline-mirror key add-mirror-key <key>``.
 This command will activate the subscription of the mirroring system.

+.. note:: You can acquire a Promxox Offline Mirror Subscription key by contacting
+   <sales@proxmox.com>.
+If the majority of your Proxmox VE, Proxmox Backup Server or
+   Proxmox Mail Gateway hosts got standard or premium subscriptions you may be elligible for free offline mirroring subscription, in that case also write a mail to <sales@proxmox.com> for details.

 Next, gather the server IDs of the systems that shall be set up for offline keys, and add them together with the system's subscription key using ``proxmox-offline-mirror key add``.
 By default, this command will fetch updated subscription information from Proxmox licensing servers.